emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 * The CoAP server responds 5.03 Service Unavailable with a Max-Age option to indicate when it is likely to be available again.

-  This can indicate that the server supports Request-Tag, but still is not prepared to handle simultaneous requests.
+  This can indicate that the server supports Request-Tag, but still is not prepared to handle concurrent requests.
   The CoAP client should wait for as long as the response is valid, and then retry the operation, which may not need to carry a Request-Tag option by then any more.